 - Other button

-- New - If filing MFJ, select Taxpayer or Spouse.
+- Foreign Employer Compensation - Select New.
+If filing MFJ, select Taxpayer or Spouse.

 - Foreign Employer's ID Number - Optional (Form T4 Box 54 or T4A-NR "Payer's account number").

 - Employer's Foreign Address - Required.